Gottgläubig: Deconfessionalisation policy

+Gottgläubigkeit was promoted as part of the de-confessionalisation (Entkonfessionalisierung) policy.
+German historians Harry Oelke and Siegfried Hermle wrote:

+In order to achieve the so-called de-confessionalisation of public life, the stigma associated with not belonging to a church had to be eliminated.
+Consequently, starting in November 1936, the term gottgläubig officially came to denote non-membership in a recognized religious community.

 After coming to power in 1933, the upper cadres of the Nazi Party concluded that their worldview was incompatible with Christianity, even if it was considered too risky to state this publicly; because of this, the party was still committed to Positive Christianity on paper.
 During the 1934 party congress, Hitler declared: "Religions, too, only make sense if they serve to preserve the living substance of humanity."
-Hitler clarified that by humanity he meant the allegedly 'superior' part of humanity - the Aryan race.
+Hitler clarified that by humanity he meant the allegedly 'superior' part of humanity – the Aryan race.
 Positive Christianity proved unsuccessful, and as the Nazi hypothesis that Jesus Christ was an 'Aryan' rather than Jewish became untenable, further discussions were suppressed on this topic.
 Instead, it was decided that the party should pursue a policy of separating the Nazi state from Christianity completely.

 To achieve this, the Interior Minister Wilhelm Frick proposed a policy of "de-confessionalisation", which assumed cautiously removing religious communities from German culture and identity without altering the legal relationship between the state and the churches.
-Rudolf Hess expanded upon this concept and coined his own term - "denominationalisation".
+Rudolf Hess expanded upon this concept and coined his own term – "denominationalisation".
 Hess embarked on this policy by purging religious influence from the Nazi party; in November 1935, he ordered that all major figures of the party were to "refrain from any interference in church or religious matters", including individual actions.
 Bormann also contributed to this policy by implementing an espionage program on German clergymen under the slogan of ensuring religious neutrality.
 Subsequently, Hess started implementing policies that affected all members of the NSDAP.
 In May 1936, he banned party members from belonging to Christian student and academic associations, and in June 1936 party members were not allowed to participate in any religious events while wearing party badges or uniforms.